Purposeful Boards, Powerful Fundraising

 - how successful fundraising is not about asking for money

 - periodic fundraising exercises you can do with your Board

 - how to get your Board to articulate your organization's value to the community

 - how every single willing Board member can be a great fundraiser

 To maximize the benefit of this session, each organization must have the Executive Director and at least three Board members in attendance.
 Having staff and Board members from the same organization attend as a team will enhance the experience.
+Additional Board and staff participants are strongly encouraged to attend.
+Each named participant will be required to complete the registration.
 The registration fee of $100 covers the attendance of up to five people from an organization.
-Additional participants are encouraged to join the group and may be added for a fee of $25 per person.
-Having staff and board members from the same organization attend as a team will enhance the experience.
+Additional participants may be added for a fee of $25 per person.

 Return to the Workshop & Events page.